stanford-oval/genie-k8s/README.md

 to upload a pipeline to your Kubeflow cluster. `${pipeline_function}` should be the name of a Python function in `pipelines.py`.

-You can also upload all pipelines at the same time by setting `THINGPEDIA_DEVELOPER_KEY`in `upload_all_pipelines.sh`and running it.
+You can also upload all pipelines at the same time via `upload_all_pipelines.sh`.
+You need to set the following keys before running the script: `THINGPEDIA_DEVELOPER_KEY`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY`.

 ## Running jobs

 Refer to the Kubeflow documentation to learn how to run jobs after uploading the pipeline.